 The Women’s Prison Book Project is collecting new and gently used paperback books of all kinds.
-The organization sends 3 paperback books per prisoner per month to cis and transgender women, and genderqueer persons in women’s prisons across the USA who write to request either specific titles/authors or just genres they enjoy.
+The organization sends 3 paperback books per prisoner per month to cis and transgender women, and genderqueer persons in women’s prisons across the USA who write to request either specific titles or authors or just genres they enjoy.

 - Craft books (not patterns)